 Baked goods and pastries offer culinary professionals the chance to blend their cooking skills with a dash of creativity and a pinch of artistry.
 If creating sumptuous tarts and clever cakes sounds like a recipe for your future, consider the Culinary Institute of Virginia (CIV), ECPI University’s College of Culinary Arts.
 Here, award-winning chefs with real-world experience are prepared to help you enter this dynamic segment of the food service industry.

-Through CIV’s hands-on baking and pastry arts program, you could earn an Associate of Applied Science Degree in Baking and Pastry Arts in just 15 months.
+Through CIV’s hands-on baking and pastry arts program, you could earn an Associate of Applied Science Degree in Baking and Pastry Arts in as little as 15 months.
 Experienced chef instructors will guide you through the science and art of creating delectable baked items and pastries as you prepare for an intensive but exciting externship.

-If interested, students can also earn a Baking and Pastry Arts diploma in 40 weeks.
+If interested, students could also earn a Baking and Pastry Arts diploma in as little as 40 weeks.

 Baking and pastry skills are considered an area of specialty within the field of culinary arts.
 A variety of food service employers, including bakeshops, grocery stores, restaurants, hotels/resorts, and contract dining facilities, employ individuals with the sole purpose of preparing baked goods on-site.
 Additionally, baking positions are available in manufacturing facilities which produce breads and pastries in large quantities for distribution.
 The graduate of the program may work in a variety of positions from entry level to lead baker or pastry chef.
 The industry grants exceptional opportunities for advancement with favor given to those individuals with exemplary work ethic and experience.
 At present, there is an industry need for skilled and work-place ready bakers.
 Students in the Associate of Applied Science in Baking and Pastry Arts program will be taught skills in:

 Foundational methods and techniques used throughout the baking and pastry industry